banner

 In many situations, a parent may be charged with risk of injury if a child is present while the parent commits another crime, such as shoplifting.
 While a shoplifting offense may be a misdemeanor, the risk of injury charge is a serious felony.

-What are the Penalties for Risk of Injury in Norwalk?
+What Are the Penalties for Risk of Injury?

 Risk of injury is most commonly prosecuted as a C felony.
 However, if the risk includes sexual contact with a child under 16, it is a more serious B felony.